Steve Quis: Personal life

 Quis grew up in Fullerton and is a resident of San Diego.
 He is a graduate of Fullerton Union High School and the University of Arizona.
-Steve is married to the former Jennifer Poole.
+Steve is married to Jennifer Quis.
 Their son is a Naval Aviator and a graduate of the University of Arizona, while their daughter is an aerospace engineer, and a graduate of San Diego State University.